-How to Fix Bad Pool Header Error on Windows 11
+How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 A “bad” pool header suggests that the memory allocation process has been corrupted or improperly handled, leading to system instability.

-What Causes the Bad Pool Header Error
+What Causes the Bad Pool Header Error in Windows 11?

 Again, issues with the hard drive, such as bad sectors or a misconfigured drive, can affect the system’s ability to allocate memory properly.
 Software conflicts, including incompatible applications or antivirus programs, can also contribute to the error.